 Financial Modeling is a tool that can be used to forecast a picture of a security or a financial instrument or a company’s future financial performance based on the historical performance of the entity.
-Financial Modeling includes preparing of detailed company specific models which are then used for the purpose of decision making and performing financial analysis.
+Financial Modeling includes preparing detailed company-specific models which are then used for the purpose of decision making and performing financial analysis.
 It is nothing but constructing a financial representation of some, or all, aspects of the firm or given security.
-OR it is mathematical model of different aspects of financial health of a given company and this model can be made on a simple not book paper or in excel, with later it is easily possible to analyse the impact of different assumptions or change in value of various variables hence gives the more flexibility.
+OR it is a mathematical model of different aspects of the financial health of a given company and this model can be made on a simple, not book paper or in excel, with later it is easily possible to analyse the impact of different assumptions or change in the value of various variables hence gives them more flexibility.
 Financial modeling is a mirror which shows whether

 - An Organization is in need of additional funds (debt or equity) or not